|

 May 12, 1850 |

-Their first child, Sarah R. Henderson was born in New York City.
-Source: The 1850 US Census. | |
+Angelina and Joseph’s first child was a girl, named Sarah Rebecca Henderson was born in New York City.
+According to the Doggett’s New York City directory, the family was living at 93 Roosevelt Avenue.
+Source: The 1850 US Federal Census. | Sarah R. Henderson |

 October 15, 1850 |

 The 1850 U.S. Census lists Joseph (23 - Pilot), Angelina A. (18), and Sarah R. (5 Mo.) living in New York City.
 It also lists Morris D. Weaver (28) as Pilot living in the same Ward.
-Source: 1850 Census, New York City, Ward 4, New York, New York; Roll: M432_536; Page: 278; Image: 558; and Page: 188; Image: 379. |
+Source: 1850 Census, New York City, Ward 4; Microfilm Roll: M432, rool 536; Page: 278; Image: 558. |

 |